Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

-\begin{rem} The above theorem and the notion of regularity give rise to the following list of observations for measures $\nu$ with $\dim_{\infty}\left(\nu\right)>d-2$: \begin{enumerate} \item If the Neumann spectral dimension with respect to $\nu$ exists, then it is given by purely measure-geometric data encoded in the $\nu$-partition entropy, namely we have $\overline{h}=\underline{h}$ and this value coincides with the spectral dimension. \item N-MF-regularity implies equality everywhere in the chain of inequalities \prettyref{eq:MainInequalities} and in particular the Neumann spectral dimension exists.
-If $\J_{\nu}$ is D-MF-regular, then we have equality everywhere in all chains of inequalities above and in particular both Neumann and Dirichlet spectral dimensions exist. \item To the best of our knowledge, all measures examined in the literature, for which the spectral dimension is known, are PF-regular. \end{enumerate} \end{rem}
+\begin{rem} The above theorem and the notion of regularity give rise to the following list of observations for measures $\nu$ with $\dim_{\infty}\left(\nu\right)>d-2$: \begin{enumerate} \item An easy calculation shows that

+From this it follows that N-MF-regular implies that $\GL^{N}$ exists as a limit in $q^{N}$. \item If the Neumann spectral dimension with respect to $\nu$ exists, then it is given by purely measure-geometric data encoded in the $\nu$-partition entropy, namely we have $\overline{h}=\underline{h}$ and this value coincides with the spectral dimension. \item N-MF-regularity implies equality everywhere in the chain of inequalities \prettyref{eq:MainInequalities} and in particular the Neumann spectral dimension exists.
+If $\nu$ is D-MF-regular, then we have equality everywhere in all chains of inequalities above and in particular both Neumann and Dirichlet spectral dimensions exist. \item To the best of our knowledge, all measures examined in the literature, for which the spectral dimension is known, are PF-regular. \end{enumerate} \end{rem}

-The following theorem shows that the spectral partition function is a valuable auxiliary concept to determine the spectral behaviour for a given measure $\nu$. \begin{thm} Under the assumption $\dim_{\infty}(\nu)>d-2$ we have the following regularity result: \begin{enumerate} \item If $\nu$ is N-PF-regular, then it is N-MF-regular and the Neumann spectral dimension $s^{N}$ exists. \item If $\nu$ is D-PF-regular and $\GL^{N}\left(q^{D}\right)=0$, then both the Dirichlet und Neumann spectral dimension exist and coincide, i.~e\@. $s^{D}=s^{N}$. \end{enumerate} \end{thm}
+The following theorem shows that the spectral partition function is a valuable auxiliary concept to determine the spectral behaviour for a given measure $\nu$. \begin{thm} Under the assumption $\dim_{\infty}(\nu)>d-2$ we have the following regularity result: \begin{enumerate} \item If $\nu$ is N-PF-regular, then it is N-MF-regular and the Neumann spectral dimension $s^{N}$ exists. \item If $\nu$ is D-PF-regular and $\GL^{N}\left(q^{D}\right)=0$, then both the Dirichlet und Neumann spectral dimension exist and coincide, i.\,e\@. $s^{D}=s^{N}$. \end{enumerate} \end{thm}